Hidizs launches a new DAC: Get ready for an audio upgrade!

-(Pocket-lint) - Hidizs, the award-winning tech company known for its innovative audio products, is pleased to announce the launch of its newest DAC.
+Hidizs, the award-winning tech company known for its innovative audio products, is pleased to announce the launch of its newest DAC.
 This December, audiophiles everywhere can look forward to a new level of sound experience with the all-new XO MQA Dongle.

 Hidizs is no stranger to producing top-tier audio products.
 Its AP80 PRO-X and S9 Pro are two best-selling devices that have earned rave reviews from users around the world.
 Now, Hidizs is introducing a new and improved DAC that will take your listening experience to the next level.